Yoast/developer/docs/features/schema/functional-specification.md

 The following are specific scenarios where our approach causes conflicts and issues, where we're petitioning to alter how Google interpret and process our markup.

 #### A `Person` cannot be the `Publisher` of an `Article`
 This is a particularly challenging issue, as a `WebSite` which represents a `Person` (as opposed to one which represents an `Organization`; i.e., a personal website) will naturally 'publish' articles where that `Person` should be considered to be the 'publisher'.
-This is an extremely common use-case, but one which the STDD flags as invalid.
+This is an extremely common use-case, but one which various Google tools and standards flag as invalid.

 Additionally, a critical piece of our graph approach relies on identifying the connection between a `WebPage` (or an `Article`) and the `WebSite` on which it resides.
 The `Publisher` is the key connection between these entities, and so, **we've chosen to ignore the error in this case** (but have alerted Google to it).

 To work around this, we merge the `Person` with an `Organization` to create a hybrid type (`[Person, Organization]`), which then expects/accepts a `logo` and other 'Publisher' properties.
 This validates in the SDTT, but, is an acknowledged 'hack'.

-#### The SDTT often prefers an array of properties, rather than an `itemList`
-E.g., an array of individual `reviews` must occupy a `review` property, rather than being contained in a `reviews` property.
-This pattern of 'an array of multiple things in a singular property' is common throughout their requirements.
-We believe is less semantically rich, and less flexible than alternative approaches.

-We'd typically prefer to use a container as a parent to these items, as this can then be cross-referenced via ID elsewhere.
-Placing arrays like this into an `itemList` is valid schema, but the SDTT returns validation errors in many cases where this is used.
-We vary our approach in these types of scenario, based on how critical it is for us to have a 'parent' element with an addressable ID.

 ### 7. Other consumers
 At the time of publishing, it appears that Bing does not support this approach; their 'Markup Validator' tool (part of [Bing Webmaster Tools](https://www.bing.com/toolbox/webmaster)) does not detect (and/or parse) markup contained within a `@graph` structure (which forms the backbone of our approach).
 We're seeking to engage in dialogue with Bing to determine their stance on support.